 Access to and Changes to Your Data

 You have the right to access Data that we hold about you.
-For a copy of your Data, please contact Anna Keating using the contact details provided in the section headed “Contact” below.
+For a copy of your Data, please contact Peter Fox using the contact details provided in the section headed “Contact” below.
 Please note that we may charge a small administrative fee in relation to any access requests.

 We want to ensure that the Data we hold about you is accurate.
 You may ask us to correct or remove information you think is inaccurate by using the same contact details.